Entry Rules

 US$ 10,000

-The most outstanding proposal for a program which will contribute to education in an entrant’s country/region
+Awarded to the best proposal for a program which will contribute to education in an entrant’s country/region/community

 US$ 6,000

-An excellent proposal for a program which will contribute to education in an entrant’s country/region
+Awarded to the second best proposal for a program which will contribute to education in an entrant’s country/region/community

 Entry Eligibility